AstarNetwork/Astar/frame/dapps-staking/README.md

 * `NewContract(AccountId, SmartContract):` New contract added for staking.
 * `ContractRemoved(AccountId, SmartContract):` Contract removed from dapps staking.
 * `NewDappStakingEra(EraIndex):` New dapps staking era.
 Distribute era rewards to contracts.
-* `ContractClaimed(SmartContract, AccountId, EraIndex, EraIndex):` The contract's reward have been claimed, by an account, from era, until era
+* `ContractClaimed(SmartContract, EraIndex, Balance):` The contract's reward has been claimed for an era
+* `Reward(AccountId, Balance):` Reward paid to staker.

 ---
 ## Errors
 * `StakingWithNoValue` Can not stake with zero value.
-* `InsufficientStakingValue`, Can not stake with value less than minimum staking value.
+* `InsufficientValue`, Can not stake with value less than minimum staking value.
 * `MaxNumberOfStakersExceeded`, Number of stakers per contract exceeded.
 * `NotOperatedContract`, Targets must be operated contracts
 * `NotStakedContract`, Contract isn't staked.
 * `UnstakingWithNoValue`, Unstaking a contract with zero value.
 * `AlreadyRegisteredContract`, The contract is already registered by other account.
 * `ContractIsNotValid`, User attempts to register with address which is not contract.
-* `ContractNotRegistered`, Contract not registered for dapps staking.
 * `AlreadyUsedDeveloperAccount`, This account was already used to register contract.
 * `NotOwnedContract`, Contract not owned by the account.
 * `UnexpectedState`, Unexpected state error, used to abort transaction.
 Used for situations that 'should never happen'.
 Report issue on github if this is ever emitted.
 * `UnknownStartStakingData`, Report issue on github if this is ever emitted.
 * `UnknownEraReward`, Report issue on github if this is ever emitted.
-* `NothingToClaim`, There are no funds to reward the contract.
-Or already claimed in that era.
+* `NotStaked`, Contract hasn't been staked on in this era.
 * `AlreadyClaimedInThisEra`, Contract already claimed in this era and reward is distributed.
+* `EraOutOfBounds`, Era parameter is out of bounds.
 * `RequiredContractPreApproval`, To register a contract, pre-approval is needed for this address.
-* `AlreadyPreApprovedContract`, Contract is already part of pre-appruved list of contracts.
+* `AlreadyPreApprovedDeveloper`, Developer's account is already part of pre-approved list.
 * `ContractRewardsNotClaimed`, Attempting to unregister contract which has unclaimed rewards.
 Claim them first before unregistering.

 ---